tubbeg/chip_8_emulator/README.md

 Many ROMs are already working despite the fact that not every instruction has been implemented.

-It can the run the 'IBM Logo' program.
-You can find the program by searching 'IBM Logo CHIP-8' in your favourite search engine.
+For a simple demo: try the 'IBM Logo' program, which you can find by searching 'IBM Logo CHIP-8' in your favourite search engine.

 ### What's missing?